devadvance/devadvance.github.io/_posts/2020-07-07-Using-a-mirrorless-camera-or-DSLR-for-video-conferencing.md

 ## What about audio?

 Audio is another part of this setup.
-You’ll notice that in the screenshots, I’ve muted the OBS audio coming from the capture device.
+You'll notice that in the screenshots, I've muted the OBS audio coming from the capture device.

 You have many options here as well, but I recommended starting simple.
-I’ve been using a 3.5mm gaming headset with a built-in, flexible mic.
+I've been using a 3.5mm gaming headset with a built-in, flexible mic.
 This makes audio simple as you can select it as normal from your video conferencing application, instead of trying to set up OBS, audio monitoring, etc. for the first time.

 ## Trying it out

 Now we need to turn on our virtual webcam.
-Let’s take a look before and after.
+Let's take a look before and after.

-Here’s Google Meet without virtual camera turned on:
+Here's Google Meet without virtual camera turned on:

 <div class="center width70"><amp-img src="/images/posts/2020-07-07_-_6_Meet_Before_Virtual_Cam.png" width="1792" height="1097" alt="Google Meet before virtual camera is turned on" layout="responsive"></amp-img></div>
 <figcaption class="center">Google Meet before virtual camera is turned on</figcaption>

 OBS provides a helpful test screen.
-Let’s turn on our virtual camera in OBS:
+Let's turn on our virtual camera in OBS:

 <div class="center width70"><amp-img src="/images/posts/2020-07-07_-_Start_Virtual_Camera.gif" width="540" height="252" alt="Turning on the OBS virtual camera" layout="responsive"></amp-img></div>
 <figcaption class="center">Turning on the OBS virtual camera</figcaption>